DataHenHQ/documentations/source/fetch_doc.rst

 Create the scraper
 ------------------

-In this step we will create a scraper on Datahen, by specifying the scraper name, and the git repository where the scraper script comes from:
+In this step we will create a scraper on DataHen, by specifying the scraper name, and the git repository where the scraper script comes from:

 .. code-block:: bash